 Identify and define goals

-This first step involves identifying what you hope to achieve by conducting a business process analysis.
-Perhaps you want to gain a better understanding of a specific process within your organization.
+This first step involves identifying what you hope to achieve by conducting an analysis.
+Perhaps you want to gain a better understanding of a specific business process within your organization.
 Or your efforts may be part of a larger initiative like incorporating automation into all organizational processes.
 Effective goals generally follow the SMART acronym, in that they are specific, measurable, attainable, relevant, and timebound.

 Identify and define process

 Knowing what your goals are help you to identify which processes you want to analyze.
 A good place to start is with smaller business-critical processes, or aspects of your organization that are underperforming.
 Identify your starting and end points to ensure that the scope of your analysis is not too broad.

 At this stage you will want to assemble your team.
 Include stakeholders that are involved with your business process design.
 They will have the most information and be able to identify issues and bottlenecks.
 Conduct interviews and brainstorming sessions with your team.
 Review all available sources of information.
 Gather as much information as you can, it will provide you with a better understanding of the process.